 In October 2005 Richard was Ordained into the Western Buddhist Order and became Dharmachari Sanghashura.
 He experiences performing with the ICO as an integral part of his overall Buddhist practice.

-Malachy Robinson is a dedicated chamber musician, as passionate about Early Music as he is about New Music.
-He is a founder of the Gregory Walkers, a group performing “Early Music from Ireland and beyond” in which he plays the viola da gamba, and is director of the Robinson Panoramic Quartet, a revelatory alternative to the standard string quartet.
+Malachy Robinson is a dedicated chamber musician, attracted to conversational music of all genres.
+He is a founder of the Gregory Walkers, in which he plays the viola da gamba, and is director of the Robinson Panoramic Quartet.
 Principal double-bass with the Irish Chamber Orchestra since 1995, he is also a founder member of the cutting-edge Crash Ensemble.
 A founder member too of the Irish Baroque Orchestra, he has appeared with period-instrument orchestras such as The Sixteen, the English Concert, the OAE and the Academy of Ancient Music.

 Dan Bates is principal oboe with the Irish Chamber Orchestra.
 He also holds principal positions with the Orchestra of the Age of Enlightenment and the City of London Sinfonia.
 He has played guest principal for various orchestras, including the London Symphony Orchestra and the London Philharmonic Orchestra.
 Born in London, Daniel studied at the Royal Academy of Music, Pembroke College, Cambridge and LAMDA drama school.
 He was the youngest ever winner of the Royal Overseas League Competition and also won two major international competitions, in Italy and Romania.